twelvelabs-io/twelvelabs-python/README.md

 To perform open-ended analysis and generate tailored text outputs based on your prompts, use the example code below, replacing the following:

 - **`<YOUR_VIDEO_ID>`**: with a string representing the unique identifier of your video.
 - **`<YOUR_PROMPT>`**: with a string that guides the model on the desired format or content.
-The maximum length of the prompt is 2,000 characters.
+The maximum length of the prompt is 2,000 tokens.
 Example: "I want to generate a description for my video with the following format: Title of the video, followed by a summary in 2-3 sentences, highlighting the main topic, key events, and concluding remarks."

 ```py
 res = client.analyze(video_id="<YOUR_VIDEO_ID>", prompt="<YOUR_PROMPT>")